 No non-human vertebrate projects will be allowed that are in violation of any of these rules.
 No person may perform any experiment for the student that violates any of these rules.
-No person may give permission for a project that will be in violation of these rules except in special cases as described in the section "Special Circumstances/Exceptions" (see pp 23-24).
+No person may give permission for a project that will be in violation of these rules except in special cases.
+(See Special Circumstances/Exceptions' p 23).

-- Students who have projects that involve non-human vertebrates must complete with their sponsor prior to experimentation.
-The Non-Human Vertebrate Endorsement format is included in this policy manual.
-(See Appendix page 54).
-Feel free to duplicate this form as needed. - The student and the sponsor have the responsibility to see that all animals have proper care in well- ventilated, properly lighted locations with proper nutrition, proper temperature, adequate water, and sanitary surroundings.
-Care must be taken to see that the organisms are properly cared for during weekends and vacation periods.

-- No primary or secondary cultures (the growth of microorganisms, tissue cells, or other living matter in a specially prepared nutrient medium) involving warm-blooded animals taken directly (mouth, throat, skin, etc.) or indirectly (cage debris, droppings, countertops, and so forth.) will be allowed.
+- Students who have projects that involve non-human vertebrates must complete with their sponsor prior to experimentation the Non-Human Vertebrate Endorsement form.
+See Appendix p 54 or the electronic versions at https://sites.google.com/ijas.org/ijas/rules-and-forms - The student and the sponsor have the responsibility to see that all animals have proper care in well- ventilated, properly lighted locations with proper nutrition, proper temperature, adequate water, and sanitary surroundings.
+Care must be taken to see that the organisms are properly cared for during weekends and vacation periods. - No primary or secondary cultures (the growth of microorganisms, tissue cells, or other living matter in a specially prepared nutrient medium) involving warm-blooded animals taken directly (mouth, throat, skin, etc.) or indirectly (cage debris, droppings, countertops, and so forth.) will be allowed.
 However, cultures purchased from reputable biological supply houses or research facilities are suitable for student use.
-(See Microorganisms section, pp. 22-23). - No intrusive or pain-producing techniques may be used.
-These prohibited techniques include, but are not limited to, surgery, injections, taking of blood, burning, electrical stimulation, stress, or giving over-the-counter drugs, prescription drugs, illegal drugs, or alcohol to measure their effects. - ➤ No changes may be made in an organism's environment that could result in undue stress, injury, pain, or death to the animal without prior approval (See Special Circumstances/Exceptions on pp. 23-24). - No vertebrates can be used as the independent or dependent variables in an experiment that could result in undue stress, injury, pain, or death to the animal. - ➤ For maze running and other learning or conditioning activities, food or water cannot be withheld for more than 24 hours.
+(See Microorganisms section p 22). - No intrusive or pain-producing techniques may be used.
+These prohibited techniques include, but are not limited to, surgery, injections, taking of blood, burning, electrical stimulation, stress, or giving over-the-counter drugs, prescription drugs, illegal drugs, or alcohol to measure their effects. - ➤ No changes may be made in an organism's environment that could result in undue stress, injury, pain, or death to the animal without prior approval (See Special Circumstances/Exceptions on p 23). - No vertebrates can be used as the independent or dependent variables in an experiment that could result in undue stress, injury, pain, or death to the animal. - For maze running and other learning or conditioning activities, food or water cannot be withheld for more than 24 hours.
 If the animal has a high metabolic rate, then food or water cannot be withheld for a length of time that would produce undue stress on the animal. - Chicken or other bird embryo projects are allowed, but the treatment must be discontinued at or before 72 hours before scheduled hatch day.
 At that time, the egg must be destroyed. - Projects that involve behavioral studies of newly hatched chickens or other birds will be allowed if no changes have been made in the normal incubation and hatching of the organism, and that all vertebrate rules are followed.
 (Only non-manipulated eggs may be hatched).